Last updated: January 8, 2021

 4. Is the admissions office still open?

-Yes, our admissions office continues to operate at a distance* on a regular basis and our admissions advisors are happy to answer any questions you may have.
+Our admissions advisors are happy to answer any questions you may have.
 They are available to assist you with your admission request and to process your file.

 Feel free to contact us: